Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 ![xkcd](/images/post14/xkcd1.png "Indiana Jones")

 When it comes to stats, one of the first topics we learn is linear regression.
-But most people don't realize how deep the linear regression topic is, and observing bad applications in day-to-day life makes me cringe.
-This post is not about virtue-signaling(as I know some areas I haven't explored), but to share my notes which may be helpful to others.
+But most people don't realize how deep the linear regression topic is, and observing blind applications in day-to-day life makes me cringe.
+This post is not about virtue-signaling(as I know some areas I haven't explored myself), but to share my notes which may be helpful to others.

 ## Linear Model